 - 1. The total lighting solution has been carefully designed to ensure the immediate environment has been protected including the adjacent River Wey. - 2.
 The illumination that would normally be free flowing from site boundaries has been restricted and has been further designed to mitigate any potential impact within ecology zones. - 3.
-Careful consideration has also been taken to ensure no loss of amenity due to glare through shielding of the lamps, choice of luminaires and efficient mounting heights. - 4.
+Lux levels calculation results do not incorporate shading from local landscaping this will further reduce lux levels on unintended recipients of local environment and ecology and further prevent sky glow. - 4.
+Careful consideration has also been taken to ensure no loss of amenity due to glare through shielding of the lamps, choice of luminaires and efficient mounting heights. - 5.
 Overall, the proposed development requires appropriate levels of illumination throughout to satisfy the traditional use of the site.
 This report demonstrates a scheme, which meets all requirements of the user and remains considerate of the local environment in its design and approach.